mi4uu/home_task001/README.md

 # BACKEND

- thank you for bootstraping the app, but I like this part, so I did it from the scratch.
+ thank you for bootstraping the app, but I like doing this part, so I did it from the scratch.
+ I did try to use right tools for the job, so I put some thought into architecting app this way.

- I did choose fastAPI as it is simple and tightly coupled with pydantic and python typehints, and typed code is sooooo much better to work with. also it is build with asynchronous code in mind.
+ I did choose fastAPI as it is simple and tightly coupled with pydantic and python typehints,

+ and typed code is sooooo much better to work with. also it is build with asynchronous code in mind.

-from "celery" in app requirements that you provided I figured out that it would be good to show that I know how to use some task schedulers, but because we are working with data, I decided to use dask - which allows us to do everything that celery is doing + do data operations like in pandas, but in a distributed way.
+from "celery" in app requirements that you provided I figured out that it would be good to show that I know how to use some task schedulers.
+But because we are working with data, I decided to use DASK - which allows us to do everything that celery is doing + do data operations like in pandas, but in a distributed way.

- files are stored as parquet files.
+ files are stored as parquet files for practical reasons.

  all docker files and config is for developement only.